 Advanced Care Planning is the process that helps you prepare for your future health care at any age of your life.
 It’s about thinking about what matters to you (your values, goals, traditional practices and health care wishes) and sharing it with your family, loved ones and health care providers.
 It's also about deciding who will speak for you if you can't speak for yourself; called a substitute decision-maker.
 Advance Care Planning is one way to be prepared for the unexpected and ensures the care you receive is consistent with what matters to you.

 The goal of advance care planning is to help ensure you receive health care that is consistent with your values, goals and preferences.
 Advance Care Planning includes 5 main steps:

 Finally, remember that you will need to review your Advance Care Plan when there are changes to your health and wellness.
 Refer to Your Care, Your Choices for more information.

-Your Care, Your Choices is a guide to learning about Advance Care Planning for yourself.
+Your Care, Your Choices is a full guide to learning about Advance Care Planning in BC.

-The guide includes workbook-style pages for you to record your decisions as well as copies of provincial legal forms that might be used in BC.
+The guide was adapted with input from various BC First Nations people and health care providers.
+It includes personal stories, information about substitute decision makers, and medical care options.
+There are workbook-style pages for you to record your decisions as well as copies of provincial legal forms.

 Advance Care Planning can be viewed as a living will – which is difficult for many people to talk about – but it is really about trying to uphold a person's dignity and wishes as they experience illness or journey to the Spirit World.